 Church of St. Mary Magdalene, Anglican church in Manning Avenue, Toronto, Canada.

-Church of St. Mary Magdalene is a place of worship on Manning Avenue built in the Romanesque Revival style with stone walls and rounded arch windows.
-The building occupies a prominent corner and features detailed stonework throughout its exterior and interior spaces.
+The Church of St. Mary Magdalene is an Anglican church on Manning Avenue in Toronto, built in the Romanesque Revival style with stone walls and rounded arch windows.
+It sits on a corner lot and features detailed stonework on both its exterior and interior.

 The community of curious travelers